-The Oregon Groundwater Well Management Plan described herein is a subplan of the Water Supply Management Plan that will be implemented as part of the Proposed Action for the Lower Klamath Project (Project).
+This Oregon Groundwater Well Management Plan is a subplan of the Water Supply Management Plan that will be implemented as part of the Proposed Action for the Lower Klamath Project.

 1.1 Purpose of the Groundwater Well Management Plan

 The purpose of the Oregon Groundwater Well Management Plan is to state measures the Renewal Corporation will implement to protect groundwater supplies potentially affected by the Proposed Action in Oregon.